learn-co-curriculum/phase-0-html-lists-lab/README.md

 4. Nest each step for creating grilled cheese as a list item wrapped in `<li>` tags

-Okay, so we've got our grilled cheese ingredients, but what about the steps requires to make a grilled cheese?
+Okay, so we've got our grilled cheese ingredients, but what about the steps required to make a grilled cheese?
 Steps to a recipe need to be in order, otherwise we may end up with burnt cheese covered in bread and topped with a square of butter.
 The steps to making a basic grilled cheese would be:
-`Spread butter on bread and frying pan`, `Place bread in frying pan and fry`, `Add cheese on top of bread`, `Cover with second slice of bread`, `Turn over and fry for 2 minutes`
+`Spread butter on bread and frying pan`, `Place bread in frying pan and fry`, `Add cheese on top of bread`, `Cover with second slice of bread`, `Turn over and fry for 2 minutes`.

 ## Run the Tests